 Wilder’s initial plans were to have a rail system around the island, but that did not happen because of the cost.
 The Hilo Railroad Company was incorporated in 1899 by B.F.
 Dillingham, as president, along with Mark Robertson, and Lorrin Thurston.
 The first tracks were laid from Waiakea to Olaa in 1899.
 This was the first and only time the standard gauge, 56 ½ inches, was used for a Hawaiian Railroad.

-Another great excerpt from the Hawaii Plantation Museum!
-Located in the historic plantation town of Pāpa‘ikou on the Hāmākua coast; the Hawai‘i Plantation Museum tells the story of the establishment of the sugar industry on the Big Island.
+This bit of Big Island railroad history was brought to you by the Hawaii Plantation Museum.
+Located in the historic plantation town of Pāpa‘ikou on the Hāmākua coast, the Hawai‘i Plantation Museum tells the story of the establishment of the sugar cane industry on the Big Island.
 The museum highlights how the sugar industry transformed business and gave rise to Hawai‘i’s multi-cultural heritage.
 Visit us today, and learn about this remarkable history.

 27-246 Old Mamalahoa Highway